 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 There are different kinds of houses that are planned to be built in Nunavut.
-The affordable housing units that you mentioned will be done through tender and proposals can be submitted by interested companies and individuals who wish to construct those units.
-At this time, I can't indicate how many companies have submitted bids to construct the affordable housing units.
+The affordable housing units that you mentioned will be done through tenders and proposals that can be submitted by interested companies and individuals who wish to construct those units.
+At this time, I can't indicate how many companies have submitted bids to construct the (interpretation ends) affordable (interpretation) housing units.
 Thank you, Mr. Speaker.